flectra-hq/flectra/doc/setup/deploy.rst

 connections (from "localhost", the same machine the PostgreSQL server is installed on).

-UNIX socket is fine if you want Odoo and PostgreSQL to execute on the same machine, and is the default when no host is provided, but if you want Odoo and PostgreSQL to execute on different machines [#different-machines]_ it will need to `listen to network interfaces`_ [#remote-socket]_, either:
+UNIX socket is fine if you want Flectra and PostgreSQL to execute on the same machine, and is the default when no host is provided, but if you want Flectra and PostgreSQL to execute on different machines [#different-machines]_ it will need to `listen to network interfaces`_ [#remote-socket]_, either:

-* only accept loopback connections and `use an SSH tunnel`_ between the machine on which Odoo runs and the one on which PostgreSQL runs, then configure Odoo to connect to its end of the tunnel
+* Only accept loopback connections and `use an SSH tunnel`_ between the machine on which Flectra runs and the one on which PostgreSQL runs, then configure Flectra to connect to its end of the tunnel
-* accept connections to the machine on which Odoo is installed, possibly over ssl (see `PostgreSQL connection settings`_ for details), then configure Odoo to connect over the network
+* Accept connections to the machine on which Flectra is installed, possibly over ssl (see `PostgreSQL connection settings`_ for details), then configure Flectra to connect over the network

 Configuration sample
 --------------------

-* allow tcp connection on localhost
+* Allow tcp connection on localhost
-* allow tcp connection from 192.168.1.x network
+* Allow tcp connection from 192.168.1.x network

 in ``/etc/postgresql/9.5/main/pg_hba.conf`` set: